MTM 18+ Methodology

 Cell Phone Only (CPO) Selection

 To reach the growing portion of the Canadian population who rely solely on cell phone service (i.e. no landline service in the household) a CPO sample was added in 2012.
 Cell phone numbers are randomly generated by using known cell phone area codes and exchange combinations, and randomizing the last 4 digits.
 The IVR (interactive voice response) methodology is used to identify cell phone only Canadians and gain their agreement to participate in a media technology survey on their cell phone.
 Qualified and cooperative contacts were then called back and administered the MTM 18+ questionnaire and counted as cell-only sample.
 Any respondent dialed in the main landline survey who indicated that they do not have a landline phone, only a cell phone, are also counted as a CPO respondent.
+The Statistics Canada 2023 Dwelling Characteristics and Household Equipment data (Table 11-10-0228-01) is used to ajust penetration of the CPO sample.

 of